FOSDEM/stands-website/README.md

 You can upload video's via [penta.fosdem.org](https://penta.fosdem.org), where everybody should have an account (if not, contact _stands\_at\_fosdem.org_).
 The exact process is not automated yet, so you will have to send an e-mail to _stands\_at\_fosdem.org_ and we will provide you with the upload link.

+We've created four video events you can upload to (1 video per event).
+If you need more, let us know.

+On the schedule tab in Pentabarf, you'll find a field called _Pre-recorded Video Upload URL_.
+Go to that link (you'll have to copy & paste) to upload the video.

+You'll have to wait a few minutes while the script transcodes the video.
+You can check the progress at [upload.video.fosdem.org/overview](https://upload.video.fosdem.org/overview) (select "Stand recordings" and search for your project - you'll find 4 video's - check the one you uploaded).

+As soon as it says "preview" on the overview, go back to Pentabarf, go to the schedule tab and check the field called _Video Review URL_.
+Go to that link to check your video, and if it is OK, confirm it (if it is not, you can upload a new version).

+Wait a few more minutes (30 or so) while it is pushed to our CDN.

+Go back to Pentabarf and the schedule tab, check the field _Final Video URL_.
+This is the URL of your video you can embed on your stand.

 Upload the video, it will be converted by our system.
 Afterwards, you review and approve the video, which will then be live.

 You can embed the video; the links will be of the form _https://video.fosdem.org/2021/stands/\_chatroom\_name\_\_video1.mp4_.